thiagofm/thiagofm.github.com/_posts/2013-08-31-speeding-up-your-cucumber-javascript-tests-with-phantomjs.md

 This is what it's [website](http://phantomjs.org/) says.

-I thought it would take sometime to configure it work with capybara, I was wrong.
+I thought it would take sometime to configure it to work with capybara, I was wrong.
 Let's start with the fun part now.
-Can't say how much I love the ruby community to make things always simpler than I expect.
+Can't say how much I love the ruby community to always make things simpler than I even expect.

 # Installing